Stormwater and Transit Designs Earn ACEC WA 2026 Engineering Excellence Awards

 Traditionally, “gray infrastructure” like sewer systems is designed with a single purpose: move water from one place to another as quickly as possible.
 Over time this approach has led to increasing issues with flooding, erosion, and pollution to local waterways.
 In response, green stormwater infrastructure (GSI) has risen in popularity to better manage stormwater by utilizing the natural functions of soil and plants.

-By blending nature-based solutions into infrastructure, communities get multiple benefits.
+In this blog we’ll discuss how, by blending nature-based solutions into infrastructure, communities find multiple benefits.
 Green stormwater infrastructure not only improves the immediate management of runoff but also the long-term resilience of their design.

 What is Green Stormwater Infrastructure?